PDFMarch 7, 202612 min read

 Pro Tip: The Camera Method (Mac)

 On Mac, Preview lets you hold a paper signature up to your camera.
-Sign on white paper with a dark pen, hold it up, and Preview captures it automatically.
-This creates the most natural-looking digital signature.
+Sign on white paper with a dark pen, hold it to your webcam, and Preview captures it automatically.
+This creates the most natural-looking digital signature you can get.

 Security Best Practices

-When signing contracts, NDAs, or anything with personal information, consider where your document is going:
+When signing contracts, NDAs, or anything with personal information, consider where your document is going and which tool to trust.

 Best: Local Processing Tools

-Tools that process files in your browser without uploading them to servers.
-Your document never leaves your device.
-This is the safest option for sensitive documents.
+Tools that process files in your browser without uploading them to servers are the safest.
+Your document literally never leaves your device.
+This is the only option to use for highly sensitive documents like NDAs, employment agreements, or legal contracts.

 Acceptable: Reputable Cloud Tools

-Major services (DocuSign, HelloSign, Adobe Sign) have strong security practices and delete files after processing.
-Fine for most business documents, but files do touch their servers.
+Major services like DocuSign, HelloSign, and Adobe Sign have strong security practices and delete files after processing.
+Fine for most business documents, though files do temporarily touch their servers.
+These are generally safe but involve more trust.

 Avoid: Unknown Free Tools

-Random websites with vague privacy policies and no clear information about data handling.
-Your contract could end up anywhere.
+Random websites with vague privacy policies and no clear information about data handling should be avoided.
+Your contract could end up anywhere, sold to marketing companies, or mined for data.
+Stick to tools you recognize or tools that clearly explain their security model.

 Questions to Ask About Any Signing Tool